 Create a Survey

 Mailchimp surveys help you collect valuable feedback from your contacts and others who might be interested in your brand.
 Surveys are easy to share on the web or in Mailchimp campaigns, so people can engage with them immediately.
 If your survey asks for an email address, you can use it to apply tags and grow your audience.

 In this article, you’ll learn how to create a survey.

 Here are some things to know before you begin this process.

 - This article is about hosted surveys in Mailchimp.
-To learn how to add a simple poll or survey to your email content, read Send a Simple Poll or Survey to Your Subscribers.
+To learn how to add a simple poll or survey to your email content, check out Add a Simple Poll or Survey to Your Campaign.